The best football kits of all time - Our top 55 ranked

 FIFA World Cup Finals 1998 Group H: Croatia v Jamaica

-A bit of a marmite one this, but love it or hate it, there's no denying that Jamaica's 1998 World Cup shirt left a lasting impression.
+A bit of a marmite one this, but love it or hate it, there's no denying Jamaica's 1998 World Cup shirt left a lasting impression.

 The vibrant mishmash of colours and patterns mirrors the crazy journey the Reggae Boyz took to reach their first and only World Cup and, when you consider the shirt in isolation from the matching shorts, then it's a one-of-kind collector's item.